crazyc4t/crazyc4t/README.md

 Linux lover and FOSS enthusiast 🐧

-Interested in ethical hacking and DevSecOps 🔒
+Interested in go development, could and DevSecOps 🔒

 You can reach me at my own webpage [over here](https://crazyc4t.xyz/) 📓